sonofaphrodite/sonofaphrodite/README.md

 taken + silver (pokespe) nonsharing selfshipper

-proshipper. besides pokespe and pokemon i like the game crush crush
+proship, i like pokespe and pokemon

 i dont have a dni besides if your under 14. i dont like interacting with 13 year olds